+Important Notes:

-Important Note: For the Class of 2022, the minimum AFQT score is 31.
+- The military has age and other restrictions concerning the acceptance of the ASVAB.
+Students considering a military career should look into military entrance requirements. - For the Class of 2023, the minimum AFQT score is 31.
 Staff should check the SBE website for an update after September 1 each year.